eunjae-lee/typescript-module-template/README.md

 # Using this template

+## For this repo

+First, for this repository.

 ## Put your name

 Before using this template, you should open `LICENSE.md` and replace `Your Name` with your name.